szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 It's basically a way to skip the difficulty of beholders fairly easily.
 It's now a bit more nuanced:

-- Armor Class: +3, down from +4, but now with a +2 bonus vs. beholders, mind flayers, kuo-toa, driders, umber hulks, and hook horrors (Underdark theme).
+- Armor Class and Saving Throws: Armor Class is now +3 instead of+4, but now with a +2 bonus vs. beholders, mind flayers, kuo-toa, driders, umber hulks, and hook horrors, while also granting a +2 bonus to Saving Throws against effects created by those creatures.
 This is equivalent to a "protection vs. `<creature>`" effect, and does not stack with others that target the same.
 - No longer reflects all beholder rays.
-It now only grants immunity to those that instantly kill: death rays, and petrification and disintegration rays.
+It now only grants immunity to those that instantly kill: death rays, petrification, and disintegration rays.

 ### Make Helm of Balduran work as it does in BG3 (1366) (BGEE BG2EE EET)